xolmer/e-commerce-shop/README.md

 Before you begin, ensure you have met the following requirements:

 - Node.js and npm (or yarn) installed on your local machine.
-- [Replace with any other prerequisites specific to your project]

 ### Installation